goodrobots/devFrame/docs/_docs/13-flight-controller.md

 ![FC Installed]({{ site.baseurl }}/assets/images/flight-controller/fc-installed.jpeg){: width="80%" .align-center}

 ### 1.2 ESC Telemetry Connection
-- Plug in ESC Telemetry wire as shown above.
+- Per the [PixRacer Pinout](https://docs.px4.io/v1.9.0/en/flight_controller/pixracer.html) plug in ESC Telemetry wire as shown above.

 ### 1.3 Flight Control Power
 - Per the [PixRacer Pinout](https://docs.px4.io/v1.9.0/en/flight_controller/pixracer.html) plug in one end of 6P JST-GH cable to PDB and other end to flight control power port.
 We will clean up our wiring harness in a later step, so for now you can leave it loose.